Dedicated to fostering an informed and equitable civic culture, inclusive of humans and other beings. Team

 Participatory Action Research Scientist, Center for Integrated Agricultural Systems, University of Wisconsin-Madison

-Develop and implement the Center for Integrated Agricultural Systems' research program by promoting and facilitating responsive, collaborative, and interdisciplinary research in partnership with farmers, their organizations, and students and faculty in CALS and other colleges, specifically on projects related to farming systems and food production.
+Develop and implement the Center for Integrated Agricultural Systems' participatory research program by promoting and facilitating responsive, collaborative, and multidisciplinary research in partnership with farmers, their organizations, and students and faculty in CALS and other colleges, specifically on projects related to farming systems and food production.